meshula/LabFont2/README.md

 - `build_vk.sh`: Builds with the Vulkan backend
 - `build_mtl.sh`: Builds with the Metal backend
 - `build_wasm.sh`: Builds with WebAssembly and WebGPU

+## Build Dependencies Notes

+The following dependencies are required to build different components of LabFont2:

+- **Vulkan SDK**: Found at `/Users/nick/VulkanSDK/1.4.304.1/macOS`
+- **Emscripten**: Found in PATH
+- **GLFW**: Found

+## Building

+The configure.py script has generated build scripts for the detected dependencies:

+- `build_core.sh`: Builds the core library without any backends
+- `build_vk.sh`: Builds with the Vulkan backend
+- `build_mtl.sh`: Builds with the Metal backend
+- `build_wasm.sh`: Builds with WebAssembly and WebGPU

+## Build Dependencies Notes

+The following dependencies are required to build different components of LabFont2:

+- **Vulkan SDK**: Found at `/Users/nick/VulkanSDK/1.4.304.1/macOS`
+- **Emscripten**: Found in PATH
+- **GLFW**: Found

+## Building

+The configure.py script has generated build scripts for the detected dependencies:

+- `build_core.sh`: Builds the core library without any backends
+- `build_vk.sh`: Builds with the Vulkan backend
+- `build_mtl.sh`: Builds with the Metal backend
+- `build_wasm.sh`: Builds with WebAssembly and WebGPU

+## Build Dependencies Notes

+The following dependencies are required to build different components of LabFont2:

+- **Vulkan SDK**: Found at `/Users/nick/VulkanSDK/1.4.304.1/macOS`
+- **Emscripten**: Found in PATH
+- **GLFW**: Found

+## Building

+The configure.py script has generated build scripts for the detected dependencies:

+- `build_core.sh`: Builds the core library without any backends
+- `build_vk.sh`: Builds with the Vulkan backend
+- `build_mtl.sh`: Builds with the Metal backend
+- `build_wasm.sh`: Builds with WebAssembly and WebGPU